ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: Introduction

+A preliminary version of part of this work appeared as zkBID in WWW'25~\cite{zkbid}, focusing on single-admission identity-to-account binding via PHC-based Groth16 zero-knowledge verification and linkable ring signature based anonymous Soul-Account certification, together with prototype measurements of Groth16 and linkable ring signature costs.
+The present journal version retains that binding mechanism but extends it to a scalable Web~3.0 admission infrastructure by adding common-relation recursive aggregation, permissionless encrypted off-chain batching under an untrusted PBS, batch-oriented proof finalization and constant-cost settlement, and expanded system/security analysis with end-to-end evaluation.
+Since the conference version did not include permissionless batching, encrypted witness folding, batch-level settlement, or the present end-to-end system analysis, this journal version should be understood as a system-level extension rather than a simple experimental expansion.

+The main technical contributions of this paper are summarized as follows: \begin{itemize} \item[1)] \textbf{A common-relation admission formulation for scalable Web 3.0 onboarding:} We formulate Web 3.0 admission as a committed relaxed rank-1 constraint system (R1CS) relation, namely a Nova-compatible relaxed R1CS admission relation whose witness-bearing vectors are represented to the batching layer through public commitments, thereby binding Personhood Credential validity, holder ownership, and public admission inputs into homogeneous admission instances suitable for recursive aggregation.

+\item[2)] \textbf{A recursive batching workflow with explicitly scoped confidentiality under an untrusted PBS:} We design a permissionless off-chain batching mechanism in which admission instances of the same relation are recursively folded over MKHE ciphertexts, while transcript-bound Fiat--Shamir challenges and public commitments preserve batch consistency without giving the batch coordinator direct access to individual user witnesses during batching; the precise confidentiality scope is stated in Section~\ref{securityAnalysis}.

+\item[3)] \textbf{A batch-settled admission and anonymous provisioning architecture:} We couple recursive batch settlement with a post-admission account-provisioning stage based on linkable ring signatures, so that the platform enforces one-to-one use of admitted identities while preserving account-level anonymity.

-\item[4)] \textbf{Full-stack prototype and evaluation:} We implement ZK-AMS on an Ethereum testbed and evaluate admission throughput, latency, and gas consumption against non-recursive baselines. \end{itemize}
+\item[4)] \textbf{An implementation-driven evaluation of cost, latency, and deployment trade-offs:} We implement ZK-AMS on an Ethereum testbed and evaluate proof-generation cost, batch-settlement gas, end-to-end onboarding latency, and confidential-folding overhead, showing substantially improved amortized admission efficiency over the non-recursive baseline. \end{itemize}

 The remainder of this paper is organized as follows.
-Section~\ref{background} provides the technical background.
+Section~\ref{background} reviews the technical building blocks.
 Section~\ref{system_model} presents the system architecture and operational model.
-Section~\ref{detaildesign} details the ZK-AMS service workflows.
+Section~\ref{detaildesign} details the ZK-AMS workflows.
 Section~\ref{securityAnalysis} analyzes security and operational risks.
-Section~\ref{experiment} presents the performance evaluation, followed by related work in Section~\ref{rw} and conclusions in Section~\ref{concl}.
+Section~\ref{experiment} presents the implementation and experimental evaluation.
+Section~\ref{rw} discusses related work, and Section~\ref{concl} concludes the paper.